19 min read

 The E-2 visa enables Canadian citizens to invest capital in a U.S. business and direct its operations.
 This non-immigrant visa works well for entrepreneurs who want to start or purchase businesses without the higher investment threshold of EB-5.

 How It Works: The investment must be at risk and committed to an active, operational business (not passive investment).
 You must develop and direct the enterprise, either as owner or in a managerial/essential employee role.
-The E-2 visa may also be granted to key employees of investor companies.
+The E-2 visa may also cover key employees of investor companies.

-Duration: Canadian nationals receive an E-2 Visa valid for 5 years The investor is also able to obtain unlimited renewals as long as the business continues operating and meeting E-2 requirements.
-E-2 spouses automatically are provided lawful work authorization upon entry into the U.S. without the need to apply separately for work authorization.
+Duration: Canadian nationals receive an E-2 Visa valid for 5 years The investor can also obtain unlimited renewals as long as the business continues operating and meeting E-2 requirements.
+E-2 spouses automatically receive work authorization upon entry into the U.S. without filing a separate application.

 E-1: Treaty Trader Visa